 Registered Social Worker

-With an MA in Sociology: Families, Health & Well-being and a Masters of Social Work, I’ve been professionally exploring the concepts of health and well-being for almost 10 years.
+With an Madter of Arts in Sociology: Families, Health & Well-being and a Master of Social Work, I’ve been professionally exploring the concepts of health and illness for almost 10 years.

 I know what it’s like to feel locked in a battle between your self and your body.
 To be left out of contemporary definitions of wellness.
 To feel different from your peers.
 To be viewed as a collection of symptoms and body parts rather than a whole person.
 To know what the best course of action is but to be met with resistance.
 To mourn the loss of what used to be.
 To feel overwhelmed with fear.

 It can get better.
 And it starts by reaching out to someone who’d love to hear your story.
 I’d be honoured to create that space for you.

 “Owning our story can be hard but not nearly as difficult as spending our lives running from it.
 Embracing our vulnerabilities is risky but not nearly as dangerous as giving up on love and belonging and joy—the experiences that make us the most vulnerable.
 Only when we are brave enough to explore the darkness will we discover the infinite power of our light.”Brene Brown

 A trauma informed perspective is about viewing the world with the understanding that so many of us have and will experience trauma.
 It means viewing problem behaviours as our attempt at coping through difficulty.
 The question shifts from “what is wrong with this person?” to “what happened to this person?”.
 My promise to you is that I will always honour your consent to participate (or not participate), offer choice in as many ways as I can, be open and receptive to your feedback and do my very best to create an accepting and respectful environment for our work together.